JimHotchkiss/rails_dyi_app/NOTES.md

 So my nested resources is working.
 I need to now do two things, make sure a user can edit/delete their project(s), and a user can edit/delete their comment(s)

-I want to figure out a way to make
+I want to figure out a way to assign the user_id to a project that is created.

+I ran into a small problem.
+When I am creating a new project, if I don't fill out the category portion (not the checkbox), an empty space gets created.

+I'm going to work on adding the sign in through github today, and correct the categories_attributes= method,